Wisdom Teeth Removal Perth WA

 In the majority of cases, wisdom teeth are extracted because they cause pain and discomfort.
 These teeth erupt at the back of the mouth after the age of 17.
 A lucky minority either never have wisdom teeth or their wisdom teeth growth through without problems.
 But these cases are few and far between.

 For the majority of people, there isn’t enough room in their mouth for wisdom teeth—which is one of the reasons why they cause such pain and discomfort.
-Another reason they cause such pain and discomfort is because they erupt at an angle and become stuck against another tooth—this is known as an impacted wisdom tooth.
+Another reason they cause such pain and discomfort is that they erupt at an angle and become stuck against another tooth—this is known as an impacted wisdom tooth.

 Assessing your oral health